Visual Branding (Logos), Publications (Brochures / Corporate Annual Reports), Websites for NYC Startups

 Components of a Successful Design Solution

-Form: The shape a design takes based on the content it needs to convey.
+Form: The shape a design takes.

 Brand and Identity Design